 I think those approaches help reframe the issue, but you’d be forgiven if you aren’t yet entirely convinced.
 For the rest of this chapter, I’ll examine specific challenges in depth, and lay out why I believe they’re often not as daunting as they first appear.
 In most cases, we’ll consider the effects of the most extreme case—a complete cure for ageing.
 If a complete cure doesn’t cause insurmountable problems, then the more likely outcome of gradually adding more healthy years (or decades) to our current lifespans shouldn’t either.2

 Let’s start with the most common concern, and I think the most serious: population growth.
 This is often referred to as ‘overpopulation’, and my first problem with this is the word itself.
 Overpopulation suggests that our concern is too many people, when actually the issue is the amount of resources we use.
-Already at current population levels we’re putting huge pressure on the climate, land, water and ecosystems and, yes, more people will put more pressure.
+Already at current population levels we’re putting huge pressure on the climate, land, water and ecosystems and, yes, more people will exert more pressure.

 My first response is that addressing this is something we desperately need to do anyway.
 We are already outside the ‘carrying capacity’ of the Earth, and we need to scale back our impact on it to avoid disaster.
 Not only that, but use of our resources is shared incredibly unequally: the richest 10% of people are responsible for around half of global carbon dioxide emissions (and the rich world bears significantly more responsibility than this, if you take into account the historical emissions on which our current wealth was built).
 The same is true of land use, resource extraction, pollution and so on: rich countries and rich people have by far the most resource-intensive lifestyles, and place the largest burden on our planet as a result.